MiyamotoAkira/website/_drafts/features.md

 **Suitability**

 What about working on other projects, let's say a desktop GUI application?
 Will it make sense to use features there?
 I haven't tried it yet.
-So I couldn't say.
-I am interested on trying to get something done with WCF or Kivy to see how it goes.
+Hence, I couldn't say.
+I am interested on having a go in WPF or Kivy to see how it goes.